castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 - `.eslintrc.json` ESLint configuration
 - `jest.config.ts` Jest testing framework configuration
 - `package.json` npm package configuration
-  - Used to configure the construct library's npm package that is published to a npm repository
+  - Used to configure the construct library's npm package that is published to an npm repository
   - To install dependencies that are used inside the monorepo, use the workspace `package.json` file instead
 - `project.json` Nx library configuration
 - `README.md` construct library documentation